Xylitol, The Sugar Substitute with Health Benefits?

 What is Xylitol?

-Xylitol, pronounced zi-li-tol, is a naturally occurring sugar alcohol found in small amounts in fruits, vegetables, mushrooms and fibrous portions of some plants.
+Xylitol (rolled off the tongue like zy-luh-tol) is like a godsend of natural sweetness.
+This naturally occurring sugar alcohol is found in small amounts in fruits, vegetables, and mushrooms.

-As mentioned, xylitol is found in small amounts in fruits and vegetables and can be sourced from berries, oats, and mushrooms.
+As mentioned, xylitol is found in small amounts in fruits and vegetables and can be sourced from oats and mushrooms.

-However, the amounts are insignificant for food, gum and supplement companies to use.
+But the amounts in these foods are insignificant for food, gum, and supplement companies to use.
 So instead they tend to source xylitol from either corn husks, the fibrous remains of sugar cane harvesting and/or hardwood trees, namely birch, as xylan.

 4 Unexpected Xylitol Benefits